alfredoFerreiraAssis/alfredoFerreiraAssis.github.io/_posts/fiberrush/fibrrush.md

 1. **Blind XXE (Out-of-Band) with vendor-specific encoding wrappers** — The provisioning API uses an insecure XML parser, but exfiltration is entirely blind (no error-based or reflection-based leaks).
 The parser includes a custom `VendorEntityResolver` that supports chainable encoding transforms (`b64:`, `url:`).
 Players must understand how these wrappers interact with the OOB exfiltration flow and craft multi-stage DTD payloads under a restrictive egress firewall that only allows outbound HTTP to the player's VPN subnet on three specific ports.
 2. **SSRF chaining through XXE** — The leaked configuration reveals an internal diagnostic microservice bound exclusively to loopback.
 Players must chain the XXE into an SSRF to reach this service, decode the double-encoded response (URL + Base64), and extract SSH credentials from the JSON export.
 The firewall prevents any direct interaction with the internal service from outside.
 3. **Custom binary protocol reverse-engineering** — Privilege escalation requires interacting with a proprietary OMCI-like TCP daemon running as root on a loopback port.
 Players must reverse-engineer the binary wire protocol from source code and raw hex packet captures: understand the packet framing (magic bytes, message types, flags, big-endian fields), implement CRC-16/CCITT-FALSE checksums, and perform a challenge-response authentication flow using MD5-based nonce digests.
 No off-the-shelf tooling exists for this protocol.
 4. **TOCTOU race condition with HMAC-SHA256 bypass** — The daemon's `UPGRADE_ONU` command validates scripts with HMAC-SHA256 using a root-only key before executing them.
 The signature cannot be forged.
-However, a 120 ms window between validation and execution allows an atomic file swap (`rename()`) attack.
-Players must understand TOCTOU semantics, prepare a signed-but-benign decoy and a malicious payload, time the swap precisely, and orchestrate the full attack (protocol client + race script) in concert.
+However, a 25 ms window between validation and execution allows an atomic file swap (`rename()`) attack.
+Players must understand TOCTOU semantics, prepare a signed-but-benign decoy and a malicious payload, and orchestrate the full attack (protocol client + race loop) in concert.

 The box tells the story of a realistic telecom fiber-optic management appliance with a vendor-specific binary protocol, restrictive egress firewall rules, internal-only microservices, and cryptographic script validation — mimicking the kind of hardened environment found in real-world critical infrastructure.
 Every stage requires a distinct skill set (web exploitation, protocol engineering, race condition exploitation), and the lack of standard tooling or straightforward paths makes this a true insane-level challenge.